 Astronomy Day – Spring & Fall

-Spring Astronomy Day is an annual event sponsored by the Astronomical League and is held at the Eagle Lake Observatory in Baylor Regional Park.
+Astronomy Days are annual events, held in the spring and fall, sponsored by the Astronomical League and is held at the Eagle Lake Observatory in Baylor Regional Park.
 Speakers are scheduled throughout the day and will give talks on astronomy and what there is to see.
 Door prize drawing will be held in the evening and include MAS merchandise, astronomy books, and telescopes!
 Weather permitting, the evening will conclude with tours of the night sky and of course stargazing.

 Click on the event link below for more details about the next scheduled event.